 At the side of the cafe was a familiar mural of “Grandma and soy milk” (similar to another mural in 2nd Concubine Lane of Ipoh) and “children on swing”.
 Between the two murals was a warehouse-like lane, called 35@Jetty or 潮人居, with arts and antiques on display.
 The back of The Postcard Shop was also connected to the lane.

-Since I was in the cluster of colonial buildings of Georgetown, I took photos of the historical structures, and religious sites too, while working my way back to the hotel.
-I also checked out the perimeters of Fort Cornwallis — it was undergoing moat re-installation yet there was no discounts or waiver on the entrance tickets.
+Since I was in the cluster of colonial buildings of Georgetown, I took photos of the historical structures while working my way back towards the hotel.
+I also checked out the perimeters of Fort Cornwallis — it was undergoing "moat re-installation" yet there was no discounts or waiver on the entrance tickets.

 I was back at Grand Swiss Hotel around 4pm, having walked more than 5Km, took a cold shower and planned for the next day.
 Since the ferry link between Penang Island and Langkawi Island was still suspended, I decided to U-turn at Penang instead of going by land to Kuala Perlis and catching a ferry to Langkawi there.
 Beaches and sea-sports were not exactly my cup of tea anyway.